 The market is maturing but still growing at a good rate, you may find more competitors than before but it still has substantial development for you.

 Everything is stable and there may be some growth, but you’re no longer seeing the rapid rise of the previous stages.
-There are established competitors now playing in the market and the barrier to entry is higher than beforehand.
+There are established competitors with industry maturity now playing in the market and the barrier to entry is higher than beforehand.

-Your market is in decline, there’s less need for the product or service and price is being reduced.
+Your market and market position are in decline, there’s less need for the product or service and price is being reduced.
 Competitors may diversify or exit the market.